 Photo: Douglas Schaible

-Michelle D. Johnson serves as program officer with The Kresge Foundation’s Arts and Culture Program.
-Her responsibilities include reviewing grant requests from community- based nonprofit organizations, making recommendations for grant funding, and monitoring a portfolio of grants.
+Michelle D. Johnson serves as a senior program officer with The Kresge Foundation’s Arts and Culture Program.
+Her responsibilities include reviewing grant requests from community- based nonprofit organizations, making recommendations for grant funding and monitoring a portfolio of grants.

 Michelle joined Kresge in 2006, having previously worked as a financial resource development analyst for the Jewish Federation of Metropolitan Detroit.